dustinpfister/blog_posts/_posts/threejs-color.md

 ## 1 - Basic color example involving setting the color property of a material

-So first things first how about a basic use case example of the THREE.Color constructor where I am just setting the regular color property of a material of a cube created with the Box geometry constructor.
+To start out here how about a basic use case example of the THREE.Color constructor where I am just setting the regular color property of a material, and then using that material with a mesh object and some geometry that was created with one of the built in geometry constructor functions.

 When setting the color value of a material it is important to take into consideration what kind of material it is to begin with.
-In this example I am using the Standard material which is a kind of material that will respond to a light source.
-So when using this kind of material, and setting a color for it, I need to also add a light to the scene.
-However if I was using the basic material I would not have to bother with a light, and the color property of that material is used to just set what the basic solid color of the material is.
+In this example I am using the basic material which is a kind of material that does not work with light sources.
+This will help to keep the example a little more basic as I do not need to add additional objects to the scene that add light to the over all scene.
+However one draw back of just using a solid color with the basic material is that I get a solid mass of color in the screen.
+Still when it comes to just getting started with this sort of thing this will work okay for a basic example.

-In this example I am also using the THREE.Color constructor to set the color of the Point Light that I am using for a light source for the box that is skinned with the standard material.
-When I create a color for a point light I typically will want to keep it white like in this example, but if I make the color of the mesh while I can set the color of the point light to something else.
-Another cool thing to get into is having an array of point lights, and set different colors to each of them and place them in different areas of a scene, but that might all be a little to much for now.
-I wanted to keep this example relative basic.

 ```js
 //-------- ----------